CS326-Turkey/TurkeyApp/README.md

 The diagram above is the schema of collections in database.
 The schemas set up and all the wrapped up functions for adding, finding, removing and updating date are in lib/database.js.

 [database.js](lib/database.js)
-*Provide a detailed writeup of how your application uses a database.
-You must include a figure that shows the important data sets that your database maintains.
-You must make reference to specific files in your project repository and links to the associated files.
-We will be reviewing your work through github and using the README.md file as an entry point.*